 - The town has taken advantage of Community Crossing funds from the state, which have given Knightstown the opportunity to do larger street repair projects for less money.
 Under the grant program, the town is only required to match 25 cents for every dollar spent on designated road repair projects, with the state's Community Crossing grants paying the other 75 cents.

-- The Knightstown Town Hall and utility offices have been relocated to a building on East Main Street in order to establish a strong community presence and utilize buildings on Main Street.
+- The Knightstown Town Hall and utility offices have been relocated to the old First National Bank Building at 120 East Main Street in order to establish a strong community presence and utilize buildings on Main Street.

 - The Knightstown Police Department recently underwent a community planning process to help determine the type of policing necessary for the town, and, as a result, has undertaken many positive changes.